 - A monitor with a supply from the wall can power, or charge, a laptop while still displaying.

-- USB power bricks or chargers are able to supply power through a laptop’s USB ports.
+- USB power bricks or chargers are able to pass power through a laptop’s USB ports.

 - Laptops and USB power bricks can provide higher power to battery powered devices (not currently defined by USB).